Measuring rationality of Schwede--Takagi pairs: Introduction

-We focus on the case of affine varieties which are local complete intersections.
+Let us focus on the case of normal affine varieties which are local complete intersections.
 Our motivation, as mentioned earlier, comes from the work of Pollitz \cite{Pollitz:2019}.
 We leverage the homotopical characterization for affine varieties that are local complete intersections to show that $\operatorname{level}^{\mathcal{J}(\omega_Y, \mathcal{I}^c)} (\omega_Y)$ is always finite.
 Hence, in such cases, we show that $\operatorname{level}^{\mathcal{J}(\omega_Y, \mathcal{I}^c)} (\omega_Y)$ measures the failure of the pair to be rational.
-See \Cref{thm:pairs} for a slightly more general statement.
 Moreover, since $Y$ is affine, this value becomes computable using Macaulay2 packages such as \texttt{ThickSubcategories} \cite{Grifo/Letz/Pollitz:2025}.

 It is important to clarify what these values indicate.
 If the pair has rational singularities, then so must $Y$ (see \cite[Corollary 3.13]{Schwede/Takagi:2008}).
 However, it may happen that $Y$ has rational singularities whereas the pair does not (e.g.\ \cite[Example 4.6]{Schwede/Takagi:2008}).
 Thus, these values measure the failure of the pair to be rational, quantifying a new relationship between the geometry of the ideal and that of the ambient variety by using the derived category.
 We believe these numerics to be valuable steps towards studying singularities of pairs via derived categorical methods.